joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Implement A/B Testing stats display section.
 Improve the "Details" view for individual error logs beyond a simple alert().
 LockieMedia Service (Main Application):
 Complete and refine other foundational features like Calendar View, Pomodoro Timer, Sub-tasks, Task Dependencies, Reminders, File Attachments, etc. (as per features.json and README).
-This involves changing their flags to true in features.json and testing/refining their implementation.
 Expand Scope: Plan and implement new modules appropriate for a Personal and Business Management Service.
 This could include areas like:
 Basic CRM (contact management).
 Enhanced Notes/Document Management.